 Liquids for e-cigarettes

-Electronic cigarettes are a relatively new product on the Swedish market.
-If you import, manufacture or sell liquids for e-cigarettes you are responsible for ensuring that the products conform to the requirements of several legislations.
+If you import, manufacture or sell liquids for electronic cigarettes, e-cigarettes, you are responsible for ensuring that the products conform to the requirements of several legislations.
 This information concerns mainly the legislations for which the Swedish Chemical Agency and the Public Health Agency of Sweden are responsible.

 Liquids for e-cigarettes, also known as e-liquids, are regarded as chemical products and therefore covered by several different legislations.
 In addition to general rules for chemical products, e-liquids that contain nicotine are also covered by specific legislation on electronic cigarettes, which implements parts of the EU Tobacco Products Directive.
 The authorities responsible for the legislations are the Swedish Chemical Agency and the Public Health Agency of Sweden.
 The specific legislation on electronic cigarettes is hereafter mentioned as the legislation on e-cigarettes.

-As well as the common EU rules in the Tobacco Products Directive and in the CLP Regulation on classification, labelling and packaging, e-liquids are also covered by rules that apply in Sweden only, for example notification to the Swedish Products Register.
+As well as the common EU rules in the legislation on e-cigarettes and in the CLP Regulation on classification, labelling and packaging, e-liquids are also covered by rules that apply in Sweden only, for example national permit rules for very hazardous chemical products.

 Swedish permit rules